 The back is an area that beginners often overlook when training, this is due to a few reasons.
 The muscles of the back are not obvious show off muscles like the Abdominals, Biceps or the Pectorals.
 Plus many back exercises are not as easy to perform as exercises for other body parts.

 Developing your back may not seem as important for a good looking upper body, however it is very important.
 It’s like the relation between the bicep and tricep.
 Often guys just think of training their biceps if they want good arms, which is a huge mistake as the tricep is the larger muscle and very important for well balanced good looking arms.

 It can be difficult to feel and contract the muscles of your back during the exercises, especially the latissimus dorsi.
-However with experience and using good and correct technique it will become easier to feel the muscles and contract them during the exercise, resulting in better gains in muscle development.
+However with experience and using good technique, it will become easier to feel the muscles and contract them during the exercise, resulting in better gains in muscle development.

 The latissimus dorsi is the largest muscle in your back and it’s responsible for giving your back width.
 The lats are primarily used when you perform exercises that have a pulling motion, for example, lat rows, lat pull downs and pull ups.